-When the contract provides a period of time within which the work must be completed, the contractor must benefit from all the time available to him in the contract to perform the work.
+When the contract provides a period of time within which the work must be completed, the contractor has the benefit of all the time available to him in the contract to perform the work.
 Therefore, the owner is not entitled to deprive the contractor of such time by causing delays during the performance of the contract.
 However, the court may conclude that the contractor, who performed the work quicker than expected in the schedule, did not suffer any damage, even if delays were caused by the owner, as long as the completion date was respected.

-In cases in which the contract does not contain a specific completion date, the contractor is simply entitled to be compensated for any delay caused by the owner, the same principle being applicable.
+In cases in which the contract does not contain a specific completion date, the same principle is applicable: the contractor must finish the work in a reasonable amount of time, and is simply entitled to be compensated for any delay caused by the owner.

-This principle is based on the contractor's right to continue doing business and enter into other agreements by anticipating that its current contract will be completed in the predicted delay or in the reasonable delay to complete the contractual work in its experience.
+This principle is based on the contractor's right to continue doing business and enter into other agreements by anticipating that its current contract will be completed within the predicted delay or within a reasonable delay to complete the contractual work in its experience.